mvz/alexandria-book-collection-manager/README.md

 Alexandria is not without problems.
 See doc/BUGS for a summary of issues.

-== 0.6.8 Release

-For full release notes, see the file NEWS.

-== Installation
+## Installation

 There are full instructions for installing Alexandria from source in the file INSTALL, including information about all the dependencies.

 If you are installing on a Debian-based system, things should be